zRedk/SetMeUp/README.md

 ## Description

 This repository contains my project for the Swift Student Challenge 2024.
-The "PCBuilder" app is an interactive playground designed to help users learn how to assemble a PC in a simple and fun way while gaining familiarity with various component functionalities.
+The "SetMeUp" app is an interactive playground designed to help users learn how to assemble a PC in a simple and fun way while gaining familiarity with various component functionalities.

 ## How It Works